DOE-Project-CSC-450/Planning/README.md

 Directions for connecting back end and front end with expresss and node.js

 1. Clone the front end repo to your local device.
 Make sure you do a npm install, npm run build, and then npm start.
+If you are unfamiliar with this frontenders can help you, and I can help set you up.

 2. Fun with database time.
 Go here: https://www.ampps.com/wiki/How_to_use_AMPPS.
 Copy round 2 sql code into new database.
 Alternatively, I can put the code in a file called round2code for convinience.